 Consumers want hyper-personalized experiences more than ever, and big data analytics provides the findings to make this possible.

 Companies can achieve this by segmenting their marketing campaigns based on consumer characteristics.
 This is typically seen in email marketing or on e-commerce web pages.
-For example, people who have previously purchased jeans from a clothing retailer may get recommendations for other pairs of pants, or perhaps other garments that can combine with the jeans to make a great outfit.
+For example, people who have previously purchased jeans from a clothing retailer may get recommendations for other pairs of pants or other garments that can combine with the jeans to make a great outfit.
 This type of personalization is possible through refining the digital customer experience.

 4. Consumers highly value transparency

-A top example of transparency is being transparent with consumer data collected and used by the company.
-GDPR is the data transparency laws in Europe and the de facto standard for the rest of the world.
+A top example of transparency is being open about how consumer data is collected and used by the company.
+GDPR is the data transparency law in Europe and the de facto standard for the rest of the world.

 Transparency and honesty should also be shown through a company's marketing efforts.
 Customers appreciate genuine messaging that coincides with a brand's values.
 Dishonesty in the digital age is often exposed and may break consumer trust that took years to build.
 Look for transparency practices to improve and perhaps go above & beyond the GDPR.
 This will especially be important since more consumer data is being collected digitally than ever before.

 5. Data protection is crucial

-There are many ways companies are improving data security company-wide in 2019.
+There are many ways companies are improving data security company-wide in 2021.
 One such example is digital security awareness campaigns and making digital security compulsory for online training.
 Given that 72% of data breaches are caused by fraudulent company emails, this can be effective.
 Other modern techniques include:

 - Mandatory two-factor authentication for employees